 Students who participate in intercollegiate athletics must meet not only CCU eligibility standards but also CCU Athletics standards and NCAA eligibility standards.
 See Athletic Director for additional information.

 - Academic Suspension:

-- A student on academic probation will be academically suspended at the end of the semester if the student’s semester GPA is below 2.0 (below 2.5 for nursing and education licensure students) or they receive more than one grade below a C- (including W, FX and FW).
+- A student on academic probation will be academically suspended at the end of the semester if the student’s semester GPA is below 2.0 (below 2.5 for nursing students) or they receive more than one grade below a C- (including W, FX and FW).
 (Approved Voluntary Hardship/Medical withdrawals are evaluated individually to determine whether or not a student would be suspended.)

 - Academically suspended students will be notified as soon as possible after the end of the term.
 They will also be given information concerning the appeal process and potential future reinstatement process.

 - Students are given the opportunity to appeal an academic suspension if there were mitigating circumstances that directly affected their academic performance; however, if a student has multiple grades below a C- (including W, FX, and FW) within the semester, the acceptance of an appeal is unlikely.

 - Appeals will be reviewed by the Academic Review Committee which consists of the Deans Council, the Life Directions Center Director and Life Directions Center Student Success Coordinator.
 The Academic Review Committee may also require the student’s attendance at a hearing.

 - A well written and grammatically correct appeal is required.
 Appeals should address:

 - An explanation of why academic efforts were unsuccessful

 - Reasons for wishing to remain enrolled at Colorado Christian University